Typist01/sparta-simulator/README.md

     - number of trainees on the waiting list (breakdown for each type)
     -
 **Solution**
 Phase two has been completed.
-However, there were alot of bugs and issues overall.
+However, there were a lot of bugs and issues overall.
 We all banded our minds together to figure out what is needed and the best way we could fix them all.
 OVerall, there was just minor errors in the code and were fixed shortly after examination.